 History and myth blend together at Inchcolm, and it can be difficult to unravel the two.
-Tradition says that Alexander I (1107-1124) took shelter on Inchcolm island when a storm made a crossing of the Firth impossible.
-The king took shelter in a hermit's cell, and survived his ordeal.
-In gratitude for his salvation the king founded a monastery for Augustinian monks on the island.
+Tradition says that Alexander I (1107-1124) took shelter on Inchcolm Island when a storm made a crossing of the Firth impossible.
+The king took shelter in a hermit's cell and survived his ordeal.
+In gratitude for his salvation, the king founded a monastery for Augustinian monks on the island.
 It is more likely that the abbey was founded after Alexander's death in 1124 by his brother, David I.

 The history of Inchcolm goes back much further in time, however.
-A hogback grave marker has ben found dating to the 10th century, and we know there was a hermit mentioned here prior to the Norman period.
+A hogback grave marker has been found dating to the 10th century, and we know there was a hermit mentioned here prior to the Norman period.

 The Augustinian monastery began as a priory and was raised to full abbey status in 1235.
 The first church was later converted into a residence for the abbot.
 It survives, but the church that replaced it is now no more than foundation walls.

 Inchcolm had a somewhat troubled history.
 It was attacked by Edward I of England during his 1296 invasion and remained a target for the English navy through the 16th century.
-The monks were regularly forced to leave Inchcolm to escape attack.
+The monks were regularly forced to leave Inchcolm to escape an attack.

 The abbey fell out of use after the Reformation, but the remains are in extraordinarily good condition, perhaps because it was difficult to remove stones for other building projects due to the island location.